menstiler/carma-park-frontend/README.md

 - Option to change map style
 - Displays street view of parking spot

+To see upcoming features, please checkout this repos [projects pane](https://github.com/menstiler/carma-park-frontend/projects/1)

+To request a feature or report a bug please open a new issue in this repos [issues pane](https://github.com/menstiler/carma-park-frontend/issues)

 ### Built with:
 - React
 - Redux